pyexcel-webwares/pyramid-excel/docs/source/index.rst

 -----------------------

-If your company has embedded pyexcel and its components into a revenue generating product, please support me on github, `patreon <https://www.patreon.com/bePatron?u=5537627>`_ or `bounty source <https://salt.bountysource.com/teams/chfw-pyexcel>`_ to maintain the project and develop it further.
+If your company has embedded pyexcel and its components into a revenue generating product, please support me on github, or `patreon <https://www.patreon.com/bePatron?u=5537627>`_ maintain the project and develop it further.

-If you are an individual, you are welcome to support me too and for however long you feel like.
-As my backer, you will receive
-`early access to pyexcel related contents <https://www.patreon.com/pyexcel/posts>`_.

-And your issues will get prioritized if you would like to become my patreon as `pyexcel pro user`.

 With your financial support, I will be able to invest a little bit more time in coding, documentation and writing interesting posts.